tejaspant/ECE-661-Computer-Vision/HW2/README.md

-## Project: Project Images by Calculating Homography
+## Project: Superposition of Images by Calculating Homography

 ## Overview
 ---